Committed to bushfire prevention, preparedness and response

 Information on planned prescribed burn operations can be found on the South Australian Country Fire Service website.

-For more information regarding upcoming and recently completed prescribed burns, visit the Government of South Australia Department of Environment, Water and Natural Resources website.
+For more information regarding upcoming and recently completed prescribed burns, visit the Government of South Australia Department for Environment and Water website.